Frequently Asked Questions on Government Response to COVID-19

 When can I get the COVID-19 vaccine?

-As of January 1, the vaccine is only availabe to health-care professionals in Virginia.
+Right now the number of individuals eligible for the vaccine far exceeds the supply and it will take several months to get everyone eligible in the 1B group vaccinated.
 Health experts would urge you to get it once it’s available.
 Once enough people are vaccinated against COVID-19, we can resume more of the everyday activities we enjoyed before the COVID-19 pandemic.
-More information on the vaccine can be found here: https://www.vdh.virginia.gov/coronavirus/vaccination/
+More information on the vaccine and current eligibility requirements can be found here: https://www.vdh.virginia.gov/coronavirus/vaccination/

 Am I eligible for emergency paid sick leave?

 The Families First Coronavirus Response Act created emergency paid sick leave for those employees at companies with fewer than 500 employees.
 Unlike the Family and Medical Leave Act (FMLA) which is unpaid, eligible employees are entitled to 12 weeks of paid job-protected leave with the first two being unpaid and the following ten being paid.
 Employees may use this leave to take care of their children.

 What if my small business cannot afford to pay sick leave?